richung99/digitizePlots/README.md

 # Digitize Plots

-In my personal time, I've been downloading and digitizing plots from different code standars and ASHERAE handbooks in order to make a lightweight calculator to obtain flow rates, transmittance, etc.
+In my personal time, I've been downloading and digitizing plots from different code standards and ASHRAE handbooks in order to make a lightweight calculator to obtain flow rates, transmittance, etc.

 ## Installation & Usage